HongjoLim/My-Financial-Manager/README.md

-# My Financial Manager
+# MFManager

-This is a personal project to learn about Android Studio.
-It helps the user track all the expenditure and revenue by recording them as the user spends money.
+This is a personal project to learn about Android mobile application development.
+This application helps the user keep track of all the expenditures and income by recording them.

 ## Project title
-My Financial Manager (original: My Thrifty Guide)
+MFManager (My Financial Manager)

 ## Project duration
 Mar 1st, 2018 - Apr 8th, 2018.